jwworth/jakeworth/content/blog/my-mental-models.md

 is the source of truth.

 **Dunning-Kruger Effect.** People with low ability at a task tend to overestimate their ability.
+Often contributes to the [Trap of the Premature Senior][trap].
 The biggest leap forward I experienced as a programmer was meeting a Vim-using Hashrocket consultant and realizing how many levels of the programming game exist.
-Often causes the [Trap of the Premature Senior][trap].

 **Fuel, Air, or Spark.** When an internal combustion engine isn't starting, one of three ingredients is absent: fuel, air, or spark.
 Before you look into any